anonmos/fullcontact-electron/README.md

 `io.js` is responsible for handling all I/O operations, including web requests, button clicks, and output to the web view.

 `csv_parser.js` handles all parsing of the FullContact People API.
-It outputs 8 different CSV files that can be linked via the requestId column of each file.
+It outputs 8 different CSV files that can be linked via the `requestId` column. of each file.

 ### Ideas for Contribution
 1. UX/UI -- There is zero user feedback when a request is made or an error happens.
 Even a simple modal implementation will go a long way.
 Also, admittedly, it's not a very pretty app.
-Some design TLC would go a long way.
+Some design TLC would be helpful.
 2. Error Handling -- There is no solid error handling with the app.
 It simply just doesn't respond and throws an error in the JS console.
 It would be nice to give this feedback back to the user.
+3. Default Start without Debug Console -- For some reason, whenever the app is built, the Chromium debug console is active.
+This should be default-off.
-3. Automated Tests/CI -- There are currently no tests for this app.
+4. Automated Tests/CI -- There are currently no tests for this app.
 This would be handy for anyone that wants to make sure the app always works (especially for the csv_parser module, which gets a little hairy).
-4. Request Rate Limiting -- FullContact's Batch API only allows for 20 requests to be made at a time.
+5. Request Rate Limiting -- FullContact's Batch API only allows for 20 requests to be made at a time.
 This app splits the input CSV into sub-batches of 20 and requests each batch of 20 all at once.
 FullContact's simultaneous request limit is 600/min.
 A high enough number of e-mails will blow the top off of that limit, so a client side limit would be very nice.
-5. Documentation -- This file is the entirety of the documentation that exists, along with what the actual client steps state.
+6. Documentation -- This file is the entirety of the documentation that exists, along with what the actual steps listed on the view
-Additional documentation may be helpful.
-6. Additional FullContact API Client Implementations -- This client could be used for a whole host of different requests.
+7. Additional FullContact API Client Implementations -- This client could be used for a whole host of different requests.
 Being able to use it as a multi-tool would be wonderful.
-7. Bugfixes -- I haven't found any bugs yet, but I know they're lurking.
+8. Bugfixes -- I haven't found any bugs yet, but I know they're lurking.
 If you see it, fix it!